 How much are Levi’s Jeans in Thailand?
 Cheaper than Europe and America?

-Many people think, when they come to Thailand, that everything they want to buy will be cheap.
+When they come to Thailand, many people think that everything they want to buy will be cheap.
 While that is the case for hundreds of thousands of things, if you want to know the answer to the question ‘How much are Levi’s jeans in Thailand?’, you might be surprised.

 In fact, in many instances, you will pay more for Levi’s jeans in Thailand than many western countries.
-After all, they are usually imported and are also an in-demand brand, that’s why.
+After all, they are usually imported, and are also an in-demand brand.